Ben O'Connor (hurler): Charleville

 O'Connor's first major position as a coach was with the Charleville intermediate hurling team.
 On 29 October 2018 he coached the team to a first ever Premier Intermediate Championship title after a 0–15 to 0–14 defeat of Courcey Rovers in a final replay.
 They would later add the Munster Intermediate Club Hurling Championship overcoming Kilmaley.
 They lost out in the All-Ireland Intermediate Club Hurling Championship to Oranmore-Maree in Croke Park in 2019.

 Midleton

 On 23 December 2019, it was confirmed that O'Connor had been appointed manager of the Midleton senior hurling team for the 2020 Championship.

 Personal life

 O'Connor was born in the village of Newtownshandrum, County Cork to Bernie and Kathleen O'Connor (née O'Mahony).
 He was educated at the local national school before later attending Mannix College in Charleville.
 While going to school here he had his first national hurling success, when he won an All-Ireland vocational schools medal in 1997.

-O'Connor currently works with his father as a hurley maker in Newtownshandrum village.
+O'Connor currently works as a post man in the Charleville town area and part time as a hurley maker with his brother Jerry in Newtownshandrum village.